 Mean Degree: The average number of direct connections or edges a node has.

-# Run exposure-omics impact analaysis
+# Run exposure-omics impact analysis

 expom_1 <- expom_1 |>